NickG13/AEIOU/README.md

 This layout has been made following all the requirements of a good layout, following both Engram and Colemak keyboard layout building instructions, and using several keyboard analyzers (not only one) as well as the tips and review of expert builders.

 Here is a [description with all the process](https://www.reddit.com/r/KeyboardLayouts/comments/oja9oh/why_are_there_no_spanish_layouts/).

+## Changelog
+- 1.0: Initial release
+- 1.1: Minor adjustments to make it functionable

+- Upcoming:
+  - Big changes in punctuation system and key rearrangements (testing a few methods and possibilities)
+  - Adaptability for ANSI keyboards
+  - Coder's alternative

 ## Special thanks to:
 - **Miguel Guzmán.** I started researching this layout with him.
 He also gave me a lot of good tips and ideas, and he deserves some credit.